 If I don't establish my own opinion, the media, religion or other people will do it for me.

+One of my favorite articles from Tim Urban, the author of WaitButWhy, is relevant here.
 Below is a graphic that represents a 90-Year human life in weeks.
 Every box stands for one week in your life, assuming your life span is 90 years.

 It's kinda crazy to look at it this way.
 You can see each individual week in your life right there, on this single image.
 Every time you're alive one week, you can basically cross out one of these boxes.

-Every time I think of "If I don't do it, someone will" I think of one of these little boxes being colored in by someone else.
+Every time I think of "If I don't do it, someone will," I think of one of these little boxes being colored in by someone else.